DO-WON/DO-WON.github.io/content/blog/blog3.md

 ## Step 0.
 Prerequisties
 1. You must have a GitHub account.
 2. Download [GitHub Desktop](https://desktop.github.com/) in your local machine (laptop or desktop).
-3. You must have a template, or specifically, a template repository in mind.
+3. You must have a template repository in mind.
 I used [this](https://github.com/pmichaillat/hugo-website?tab=readme-ov-file) as my template.
 All credits to amazing [Pascal Michaillat](https://pascalmichaillat.org/)!

 Now, let's start building your website!